MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 yarn deploy-local
 ```

-Congratulations, you have sucessfully deployed a Sub-Graph on a locally deployed Subnet.
+Congratulations, you have successfully deployed a Sub-Graph on a locally deployed Subnet.

 ![done](./images/34.png "done")